What are legumes?

 The question of the glycemic response to legumes is central to all those whose doctors call for avoidance of peas and beans that might raise blood glucose.

 Herein lies the controversy for those prescribed very low carbohydrate food.
-Have you been fed the fake-news that the starch in legumes will make you fat; and should be avoided at all costs?
-It is unnecessarilyk untrue and irksome.
+Have you been fed the fake-news that the starch in legumes will make you fat?
+And should you be avoiding them at all costs?
+It is unnecessarily untrue and irksome.

 Nevertheless if you are diabetic I recommend you enjoy a meal of legumes with no other starch, and test your blood glucose before and at half-hour intervals after dinner.
 Four pricks of your finger and you will know quite plainly whether you should be avoiding peas, beans and lentils.